orokusaki/labs/calm/nucalm/calm_workshop_nucalm_deepdive.rst

 **Secret Variable**

-Secret variables are supported in nuCalm.
+Secret variables are supported in Calm.
 Any secret variable should follow the below structure:

 .. code-block:: json